utcs-scea/amorphos-fsrf/README.md

  - Create or Select a Security Group that allows all inbound SSH traffic.
 This should be fine since you can only authenticate via private key by default.
 - Configure your Storage.
 The default setup splits data across a Root / OS volume and an EBS / project volume.
  - Unless you plan to install a GUI, 75GB should be sufficient for the Root volume.
- - We recommend expanding the project volume to 125GB to store the PageRank input files and FPGA build data.
+ - We recommend expanding the project volume to 125GB to store the graph input files and FPGA build data.
  - Alternatively, you can delete the second volume and use a single 200GB Root volume for OS and project files.
 - Launch Instance.
 - Your instance should now be running, and you should be ready to connect to it.